 Best for: Revenue leaders who need forecasting accuracy and pipeline predictability

 Clari, now merged with Salesloft, is a revenue operations platform used for pipeline visibility and sales forecasting.
-It gives leaders and reps clear visibility into pipeline health and uses AI to forecast revenue with greater accuracy.
+It gives leaders and reps clear visibility into pipeline health and uses AI to forecast revenue with greater accuracy, and eliminates revenue leaks by connecting the entire revenue process from pipeline creation to close.

 Key features: